FreakC-Foundation/FreakC/TUTORIAL.md

 <li>%cmdcmdline% - A variable with the value as the original command line that invoked the Command Processor</li>
 <li>%path% - A variable with the value as all environment variables</li>
 <li>%highestnumanodenumber% - A variable with the value as the highest NUMA node number on this machine</li>

+### Implementations on variables
+<li>%variable_name:~0,-2% - would extract all but the last 2 characters of the variable</li>
+<li>%variable_name:~-5% - would extract the last 5 characters of the variable</li>
+<li>%variable_name:~5% - would remove the first 5 characters of the variable</li>
+<li>%PATH:str1=str2% - would expand the PATH environment variable, substituting each occurrence of "str1" in the expanded result with "str2".  "str2" can be the empty string to effectively delete all occurrences of "str1" from the expanded output.  "str1" can begin with an asterisk, in which case it will match everything from the beginning of the expanded output to the first occurrence of the remaining portion of str1</li>
+<li>%PATH:~10,5% - would expand the PATH environment variable, and then use only the 5 characters that begin at the 11th (offset 10) character of the expanded result.
+If the length is not specified, then it defaults to the remainder of the variable value.
+If either number (offset or length) is negative, then the number used is the length of the environment variable value added to the offset or length specified/li>

 ### Notes
 There are variables that you CAN NOT USE like: %a% or %printString%